PedroF20/traceMySteps-backend/README.md

 <s>2) Test querying.</s>

-3) Parsing and batch load of multiple GPX files into DB.
+<s>3) Parsing and batch load of multiple GPX files into DB.</s>

-4) Complete `app.py` with the front-end required resources/routes and queries, having in mind the GeoJSON format for the geographic data.
+4) Complete `app.py` with the front-end required resources/routes and queries, having in mind the JSON formats needed on the frontend.

 ### Minor bugs: